geeksam/railsdocs.org/_posts/2012-11-07-introducing-the-unwiki.md

 ## A standard wiki wasn't going to cut it ##

-When I had the idea for railsdoc.org, I couldn't figure out how to get everything I wanted:
+I couldn't figure out how to get everything I wanted:

 * Easy for anyone to edit
 * Easy to manage and prevent "edit wars"